aaaelite21/poker/README.md

 Open `http://<raspberry-pi>:3000` in your browser to create or join games.

+### Admin Login

+Creating or managing games requires logging in with the admin password `1234`.
+Use the login form on the main page to obtain a token before creating games.

 ### Exposing on port 80

 To use the site with just the Pi's host name (no `:3000` suffix), run the